 - An IP address is a number that's automatically assigned to your computer by your Internet service provider whenever you're on the Internet.
 In addition to logging your IP Address, our server may also record the referring page that linked you to us (e.g., another web site or a search engine); the pages you visit and how long you stay on the Sites; and other Web usage activity and data.
 In some cases, your IP address stays the same from browser session to browser session; but if you use a consumer internet access provider, your IP address probably varies from session to session.

-5. How We Collect and Use Personal Financial Information.
-We collect Personal Financial Information you provide only when you are applying for or enrolling in a NYIAD academic program, purchasing products or services from NYIAD, or involved in other financial transactions with NYIAD, and we use this information only in connection with your application, enrollment, purchases and other financial transactions.
+6. How We Collect and Use Personal Financial Information.
+We collect Personal Financial Information you provide only when you are applying for or enrolling in an NYIAD academic program, purchasing products or services from NYIAD, or involved in other financial transactions with NYIAD, and we use this information only in connection with your application, enrollment, purchases and other financial transactions.
 We collect this information so we can comply with our contractual obligations to you or interact with you in furtherance of initiating a contractual arrangement (e.g., if you are applying to enroll) and so that we can comply with our legal obligations.
 Personal Financial Information is retained by NYIAD as required by law and its internal business practices.
-If you are not currently enrolled in a NYIAD program and have no outstanding, pending, or contractual financial obligation to NYIAD, you may ask that we delete your financial information and we will do so subject to legal, regulatory, licensing and accreditation obligations.
+If you are not currently enrolled in an NYIAD program and have no outstanding, pending, or contractual financial obligation to NYIAD, you may ask that we delete your financial information, and we will do so subject to legal, regulatory, and licensing obligations.

-6. How We Use Personal Information and Student Records.
-We use your Personal Information in multiple ways:
+7. How We Use Personal Information and Learner Records.
+We use your Personal Information for our business purposes in multiple ways: